Okay Yokuşlu

-Okay Yokuşlu ([okaj jokuʃɫu], born 9 March 1994) is a Turkish professional footballer who plays as a midfielder for West Bromwich Albion and the Turkey national team.
+Okay Yokuşlu ([okaj jokuʃɫu], born 9 March 1994) is a Turkish professional footballer who plays as a defensive midfielder for Süper Lig club Trabzonspor and the Turkey national team.

 Club career

 On 27 June 2011, at the age of 17, he signed for Kayserispor for a record transfer fee for Altay of TRY 2.3 million (€1 million).
 He made his Süper Lig debut in the starting line-up in which Kayserispor were beaten by Antalyaspor with 1–0 final score, on 16 September 2011.

-On 1 February 2021, Yokuşlu joined English club West Bromwich Albion on loan from RC Celta de Vigo, for the remainder of the 2020–21 season.
-Six days later, he made his debut for Albion as a substitute for Romaine Sawyers in a 0–2 away league defeat by Tottenham Hotspur.
+On 1 February 2021, Yokuşlu joined English club West Bromwich Albion on loan from Celta de Vigo, for the remainder of the 2020–21 season.
+Six days later, he made his debut for Albion as a substitute for Romaine Sawyers in a 2–0 away league defeat by Tottenham Hotspur.

 On 26 January 2022, Yokuşlu moved to fellow La Liga side Getafe CF on loan until June.

 On 18 July 2022, Yokuşlu returned to now EFL Championship club West Bromwich Albion on a three-year contract following his departure from Celta Vigo.
-He scored his first goal for the club on 1 November 2022 in a 1-0 win against Blackpool.
+He scored his first goal for the club on 1 November 2022 in a 1–0 home win against Blackpool.
+On 5 May 2023, Yokuşlu won West Brom's 2022–23 players' player of the Year award in his first full season with the club.

+On 31 July 2024, Yokuşlu returned to Süper Lig club Trabzonspor for an undisclosed fee.

 International career

 Okay was selected for Turkey's U-20 squad for the 2013 FIFA U-20 World Cup.
 He scored "a beautifully judged chip over the stranded [goalkeeper] from 25 yd" to complete the hosts' 2–1 defeat of Australia and progression to the last 16 of the competition.
 On 6 November 2015, Yokuşlu was selected for the Turkey national football team to play friendlies against Qatar and Greece respectively.
 He made his debut as a late sub against Greece in a 0–0 tie.

+In June 2021, he was included in the list of 26 Turkish players to compete for UEFA Euro 2020.

+On 7 June 2024, he is in the final list of 26 players selected by Vincenzo Montella to compete for UEFA Euro 2024.